docusign/sfdc-recipe-rest-create-envelope/README.md

  ![Integrator Key Screenshot](/images/IntegratorKey.JPG)

  #### Impersonating user for API calls.
- Since our recipe will be using the Integrator key to send Envelopes we must ensure that a DocuSign user provides consent to the Integrator key.
+ Since our recipe will be using the Integration key to send Envelopes we must ensure that a DocuSign user provides consent to the Integrator key.
 In this case the DocuSign user will be our Sandbox user.
 In case of service integrations we can setup a service user and grant consent on this user's behalf.

  To complete this step open the following URI in a browser:

  `https://account-d.docusign.com/oauth/auth?
   response_type=code&scope=signature%20impersonation&client_id=YOUR_KEY&redirect_uri=https://localhost.com`

- Make sure we add the correct Integrator key for the client_id URL parameter and also make sure the redirect_uri parameter matches with the redirect uri you have setup under the integrator key.
+ Make sure we add the correct Integration key for the client_id URL parameter and also make sure the redirect_uri parameter matches with the redirect uri you have setup under the integration key.

  This will open up a consent screen.
 Click Accept